CS540-22/HomebrewGUI/proposal.md

 - Measures of Success
     ‒ How will you know if customers got the benefits you want to provide? ‒ What are your customer-centric measures of success?

-## Section 3: Proposed Solution & Technology
+## Proposed Solution & Technology - BRAXTON
 -System: technology you deliver
     ‒ From the developer’s POV, what will your software do?
     ‒ What are the main components of your system?
 What do they do?